 Emergency Passports:

-If an appointment is not available and you are calling during the hours of service, stay on the line to speak to a customer service representative for additional guidance.
+If an appointment is unavailable and you are calling during service hours, stay on the line to speak to a customer service representative for additional guidance.

 Passport for Children:

-Children of all ages must have their own passport for international travel.
+Children of all ages must have their own passports for international travel.
 These passports are valid for five years.

 If you are a single parent or guardian traveling with a child, be sure to have the appropriate signed and notarized permission, death certificate, or court documents.
-If you do not have this information, you could be denied entry into countries requiring this.
+Without this information, you could be denied entry into countries that require it.

 Parents (or guardians) will need to provide evidence of their relationship to the child and will need to present a photo ID and one of the following:

-If the name of a parent/guardian has changed since the original documents were issued, you will need to provide evidence (i.e. a photocopy of marriage certificate, etc.)
+If a parent/guardian’s name has changed since the original documents were issued, you will need to provide evidence (e.g., a photocopy of the marriage certificate).

 Passport Card vs. a Passport Book: